What Is Theft In Ohio?

 Many activities that the public would consider theft are also criminalized under other Ohio laws establishing specific acts as separate crimes.
 For example, forgery and fraud both involve stealing, but each has a specific revised code section that criminalizes the specific conduct.
 Many people charged with theft will also be charged under another Ohio Revised Code section for the specific type of theft involved.

-THE THEFT STATUTE is contained in Ohio Revised Code Section 2913.02.
+THE CASE STATUTE is contained in Ohio Revised Code Section 2913.02.
 In order to commit theft under this law, a person must:

 - With the purpose to deprive the owner of property or services;